 Still, the best way to keep your memory foam mattress clean and free from dust, dead skin, and animal fur is to vacuum it.
 If you’re sensitive to allergens, do your vacuuming when the seasons change.
 Otherwise, every six months will suffice, assuming the mattress stays covered.

 How to clean a foam mattress with a vacuum

-First off, remove and wash the sheets, pillowcases, and mattress cover.
+First off, remove and wash the bed sheets, pillowcases, and mattress topper.
 Next, use a handheld vacuum or the upholstery attachment on your regular vacuum so you can easily reach the sides as well.

 Additionally, you don’t need to flip the foam mattress; however, manufacturers suggest rotating it 180 degrees from top to bottom every three to six months.
 So any time you’re moving it, get into the habit of also giving it a vacuum.